-To access ports lists, go to the PORT LISTS & LABELS screen in the HYDRA OPTIONS section of the main application (Figure 2).
-Select the INPUT ALLOC or OUTPUT ALLOC button at the left of the screen to work with input or output ports respectively.
-The screen will show all available port lists just to the right of the INPUT ALLOC button.
-The DEFAULT LIST is created automatically and contains all available input or output ports.
+To access ports lists, go to the >Hydra2 Settings>Port Lists & Labels screen in the main application (Fig 2).
+Select the 'Input Alloc' or 'Output Alloc' button at the left of the screen to work with input or output ports respectively.

+The screen will show all available port lists just to the right of the 'Input Alloc' button.
+The 'Default List' is created automatically and contains all available input or output ports.